Top 10 Best Punk Rock Bands

 Best punk band.
 Many great songs - punk, hardcore punk, melodic hardcore, and pop-punk.
 The songs are really melodic.
 I really like it.
 They have fast songs (hardcore punk) and slow ones (from pop-punk to alternative rock), as well as some acoustic songs too.
 Justin Sane and Chris Head are great guitarists, and Justin Sane and Chris #2 provide impressive, wonderful vocals.

 It was hard to choose, but come on, Anti-Flag is REAL punk.
 Most people don't know what punk is.
-They're so retarded.
-Simple Plan?
-Panic!
-At the Disco?
-Paramore?
-That's so NOT punk.
-I mean, I love My Chemical Romance and maybe some of their songs are kinda punk, but none of them are really political, and it's NOT real punk though.
+Simple Plan, Panic!
+At the Disco, and Paramore are so NOT punk.
+I mean, I love My Chemical Romance, and maybe some of their songs are kind of punk, but they're not really political, and it's not real punk though.

 Okay, okay, okay, I know it's a little high, but bear with me.
 A ton of bands could be right here.
 But after careful deliberation, I decided that, hey, I don't want to leave Pennywise off the top ten because, quite frankly, they rule!